The Dead (Joyce short story)

 "The Dead" is the final short story in the 1914 collection Dubliners by James Joyce.
-It is by far the longest story in the collection and, at 15,952 words, is almost long enough to be described as a novella.
-The story deals with themes of love and loss, as well as raising questions about the nature of the Irish identity.
+It is by far the longest story in the collection and, at 15,952 words, is sometimes described as a novella.
+The story deals with themes of love and loss and also raises questions about the nature of the Irish identity.

 The story was well-received by critics and academics and described by T. S. Eliot as one of the greatest English-language short stories ever written.
 It was later adapted into a one-act play by Hugh Leonard and into the 1987 film The Dead written by Tony Huston and directed by John Huston.